DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/04-evaluation/homework.md

 Now let's compute precision and recall for our model.

-* Evaluate the model on all thresholds from 0.0 to 1.0 with step 0.01
+* Evaluate the model on the validation dataset on all thresholds from 0.0 to 1.0 with step 0.01
 * For each threshold, compute precision and recall
 * Plot them